This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium-sized skillet, cook the sausage until no longer pink.
-Transfer to a paper towel lined plate and set aside.
+• Cook the Sausage: Use a medium-sized skillet to cook the sausage until it's no longer pink.
+Then, transfer it to a plate lined with paper towels to drain and set aside.

-• In a small bowl, beat the egg.
-Whisk in the milk, salt and pepper.
+• Prepare the Egg Mixture: In a small bowl, beat the egg.
+Whisk in the milk, salt, and pepper.

-• Sprinkle the bread with the cooked sausage and cheese.
-Pour the egg mixture over the entire dish.
-Cover and refrigerate overnight.
+• Assemble the Casserole: Sprinkle the cooked sausage and cheese over the bread.
+Then, evenly pour the egg mixture over everything.
+Cover the dish and refrigerate it overnight.

-• The next day, remove the casserole from the refigerator and let it come to room temperature, about 30 minutes.
-Heat oven to 350 degrees F (177 degrees C).
-Cook the casserole, covered with aluminum foil for 25 to 30 minutes or until egg mixture is set.
+• Bake the Casserole: The next day, take the casserole out of the refrigerator and let it reach room temperature, about 30 minutes.
+Preheat your oven to 350°F (177°C).
+Bake the casserole, covered with aluminum foil, for 25 to 30 minutes, or until the egg is set.

-• Remove from the oven and enjoy while hot.
+• Serve and Enjoy: Remove the casserole from the oven and serve it hot.

 Video